Ramon Ortiz (musician)

 Ramón Ortiz (June 15, 1970) is a Puerto Rican guitarist and composer, best known as a founding member and director of the progressive metal band Puya, the heavy metal band Ankla and his solo project ORTIZ.
-Ramón is a visionary and pioneer of the Latin metal movement internationally.
+Ramón is a pioneer of the Latin metal movement internationally.
 His music is a fusion that blends the power of guitar driven heavy rock and metal with the syncopated beats of Afro-Caribbean music.
 As once stated by Peavey amplification: "his music is an exercise in contrast and control, like a fist inside a velvet glove.
 Born in San Juan, Puerto Rico, he started the guitar at age seven.
 Son and grandson of the guitar and the Puerto Rican cuatro.
 He studied classical guitar at the Music Conservatory of Puerto Rico during his adolescence."

 Puya

 Ramón founded Puya in the early 90s, which continues to be one of the most notable heavy rock bands in Latin America.
 In 1998 the band signed to MCA/Universal and released the album Fundamental in 1999 .The album which was produced by Gustavo Santaolaya and one track by Bob Ezrin won the 1999 Latin Billboard award for Best Rock Fusion album.
 During that time the band toured with Ozzfest 1999, Red Hot Chili Peppers, KISS, Iron Maiden, System of a Down, Pantera, Slipknot and many others.
 At that point Ortiz had already proven that heavy rock and Latin music could coexist within the same musical terrain.